A. Exam Numbers

 E. Rescheduling Exams for Individual Students

-All students shall take their exams at the regularly scheduled times unless they receive permission from either the Associate Dean for Research and Academic Affairs or the Assistant Dean for Internal and Student Relations for an exception.
+All students shall take their exams at the regularly scheduled times unless they receive permission from the Assistant Dean for Internal and Student Relations for an exception.
 Permission for an exception (including permission for additional time) may be granted only for a compelling reason.
 The following generally will not be considered compelling reasons: (1) exams scheduled on sequential days, (2) two exams scheduled on the same day, (3) conflict with travel plans or reservations, (4) conflict with weddings, receptions, or similar events, (5) conflict with employment plans, (6) illness, or injury, unless a medical professional indicates in writing that the illness or injury is very likely to significantly diminish the student’s capacity to perform on the exam at the scheduled time, or (7) English as a second language, if the student has studied at an English language university for two academic years or longer, unless it is determined that the student had deficient English language skills at the time of admission.

 Students who have documented disabilities should contact the Assistant Dean for Internal and Student Relations and complete the form that notifies the Exam Superintendent of the need to provide appropriate accommodations for the student during the exam period before the posted deadline.

-If an exception is granted, students shall take their exam at one of the times listed for “rescheduled exams.”
-Ordinarily, the student should take the rescheduled exam after the scheduled exam time.
+If an exception is granted, students shall be given a revised exam schedule by the Exam Superintendent.
+Ordinarily, the student should take the rescheduled exam on the same day as the scheduled exam.

 F. Taking the Final Exam

 Room assignments for final exams shall be posted prior to the exam period.
 Exams begin promptly; students should not be late.
 Students who are late will not be given extra time.
 Bluebooks will be provided by the Law School for each exam.
-Students should supply their own writing instruments.
-If the exam is closed-book, a student should not bring anything to the exam room except writing instruments.
+Students should supply their own laptop and writing instruments.
+If the exam is closed-book, a student should not bring anything to the exam room except his or her laptop, writing instruments, approved ear plugs and quiet snacks/drinks.

 At the end of the exam, the proctor will announce a 5-minute warning, a 1-minute warning, and then will stop the exam.
 Any student who continues to write or type after that time shall have his or her name reported to the professor and his or her test withheld.